NishitShah18/Recipe-App/README.md

-# Student Registration App
+# Recipe App

-**Student Registration App** is an iOS application developed in Xcode using the Swift programming language.
-The app is designed to streamline the college admission process by allowing users to fill out registration forms across multiple screens and view a summary of their data upon completion.
-The app uses a variety of UI elements to provide an interactive and user-friendly experience.
+**Recipe App** is an iOS application developed in Xcode using the Swift programming language.
+The app is designed to browse different recipies and provides a timer to use.

 ## Features